 - Once the cactus arms have had a few minutes to dry, pipe the body and use the turkey lacer to help make a nice round shape.

 - Let them dry overnight.

-Cactus Candy Decorations Video
+Cactus Candy Decorations Video:

 Are you ready for a quick little video?
 Here you go!

-I kept the design simple, but keep in mind you can decorate the pots in different colors and add all kinds of thorns and texture to the cacti.
+I kept the design simple, but keep in mind you can decorate the pots in different colors and add all kinds of thorns and textures to the cacti.
 I’m thinking about adding a few flowers to the top of the gorgeous green plants when I add them to the cookies.
 Adding a flower on top will give them a little pop of color and some personality.